Design Rules for Efficient Photogeneration in Metal Oxides

 I hypothesize that the underperformance of such materials is related to their electronic configuration, which reduces the photogeneration yield of mobile charge carriers.
 This is an overlooked yet critical loss mechanism in metal-oxides.

-Unlike conventional semiconductors where all absorbed photons generate electrons and holes, in metal-oxides with open d shell configurations, many of the photons give rise to localized electronic transitions that do not contribute to the photocurrent.
+Unlike conventional semiconductors where all absorbed photons generate electrons and holes, in metal-oxides with open d shell configuration, many of the photons give rise to localized electronic transitions that do not contribute to the photocurrent.

 In addition, polaronic transport and charge carrier recombination reduce the charge carrier collection efficiency.

-Project Objectives
+Project Goals

 DREAM will address these challenges and provide a leap forward in understanding the photogeneration processes in metal-oxide photoelectrodes and their effect on photoconversion efficiency.